briandasalinas/Kickstarter-Analysis/README.md

 ## Overview
+Working with excel to visualy represent to our friend Louise how to create a succesful crowdfunding campaign.
+Tables and charts are included to make it easier for her to understand how to go about her campaign.

 ### Purpose
  Through this data we wanted to able to help Louise, a playwrite, prepare for her new play's crowdfunding campaign by analysing successful plays through different catagories.
 Our end goal was to mirror other successful campaigns that are in the same catagory as our playwrite to ensure her own success.